mandelbrot-project/met_annot_enhancer/README.md

   - **min_score_ms1: 5**
     - Minimum taxonomical score (7 = species, 6 = genus, 5 = family, ...)

-### 2.  launch the job
+## 2. Launch the job

+From the home folder of this repository.
+In the activated conda environment.

 `python src/dev/met_annot_enhancer.py`

-# R implementation

-An R based implementation of the metabolite annotation enhancing process is available here https://github.com/taxonomicallyinformedannotation/tima-r

 # References

 Description and original implementation of the taxonomically informed metabolite annotation process is available here https://doi.org/10.3389/FPLS.2019.01329, associated data have been deposited in the following OSF repository: <https://osf.io/bvs6x/>.
 A snapshot of the code at the time of publication is also available at <https://github.com/oolonek/taxo_scorer>.

+An R based implementation of the metabolite annotation enhancing process is available here https://github.com/taxonomicallyinformedannotation/tima-r